 Marijuana and the Traditional Banking Services

 Without the virtual terminals, credit card banking services for marijuana usage have blacklisted the industry.
-It’s nearly impossible to find a vendor that allows marijuana purchases from one of the Big Four credit cards (Discover, American Express, Mastercard, and Visa).
+It’s nearly impossible to find a vendor that allows marijuana purchases from major credit cards.
 It’s not that no bank will help you, you just have to search high and low.
-Banks are bound by federal laws, and federal law is still against legalization of marijauna–they don’t want to risk the ire of the federal government.
+Banks are bound by federal laws, and federal law is still against legalization of marijuana.
+They don’t want to risk the ire of the federal government.

 According to the Treasury’s Federal Crimes Enforcement Network, more than 630 financial institutions were doing business with cannabis purveyors by the end of 2018.
 (Unfortunately, we only know about this because complaints were filed against all 630 of those banks.)

-You need to be careful of these institutions, as some of them flat-out lie about their ability to off cannabis credit card processing–often they are only registered to provide service for smoke shops.
+Be careful of these institutions, as some of them flat-out lie about their ability to off cannabis credit card processing.
+Often they are only registered to provide service for smoke shops.

-Another option is using a non-FDIC insured institution as your bank, but being FDIC insured is a pretty big deal, as it guarantees that if the institution collapses you’ll be insured for up to $250,000.
-Currently there are no FDIC-insured institutions that process any payments for the marijuana industry–not as long as it’s still illegal on the federal level.
+Another option is using a non-FDIC insured institution as your bank.
+But being FDIC insured is a pretty big deal.
+It guarantees that if the institution collapses you’ll be insured for up to $250,000.
+Currently there are no FDIC-insured institutions that process any payments for the marijuana industry.
+Not as long as it’s still illegal on the federal level.

 Cannabis Credit Card Processing: The Future